Poor diet and cancer risk

-There is no strong evidence to directly link sugar to cancer risk.
+There's no strong evidence to link sugar to cancer risk directly.
 However, foods that are high in added sugar tend be high in calories without being nutritious or filling.
-Eating high-calorie foods or drinking sugary drinks too often or in large quantities can lead to weight gain, and there is strong evidence that being overweight or obese increases the risk of 11 cancers.
+Eating high-calorie foods or drinking sugary drinks too often or in large quantities can lead to weight gain, and there's strong evidence that being overweight or obese increases the risk of 11 cancers.

 |Men, by age||Women, by age|

 |Recommendation (% of food energy)||4–10||11–18||19–64||65+||4–10||11–18||19–64||65+|

 Diets rich in wholegrains and fibre have been shown to reduce the risk of bowel cancer.
 Research shows that vegetables and fruit probably reduce your risk of a number of different types of cancer, including mouth and throat, and lung.
 Eating lots of wholegrains, vegetables, fruit and pulses can help you stay a healthy weight, which is an important way to reduce your cancer risk.

 Unfortunately, many people in the UK do not eat enough fruit or vegetables, or fibre.
 The recommended intake of fibre for adults in the UK is 30g a day.
 On average, adults in the UK eat about 18g of fibre a day.

 How many portions of vegetables and fruit do we eat?

 |Age group||Average fruit and vegetable portions consumed per day||% of people achieving 5 A DAY|

 Figures from 2012–14.
 One portion is equivalent to 80g.